Take Your Career to the Next Level

 Your academic portfolio will be evaluated individually to see how your previously earned credits can be applied and transferred to the online Bachelor of Science in Dental Hygiene program.
 An academic advisor from UB’s Fones School of Dental Hygiene will work with you to define a program plan that ensures your success.

 The University of Bridgeport accepts 60-90 approved transfer credits towards this program.
-In total, 121 credits must be accrued, with a minimum of 31 credits completed at UB, in order for a degree to be granted.
+Students must accrue a minimum of 120 credits, with a minimum of 31 credits completed at UB, in order for a degree to be granted.

 General Education Requirements